kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. problems or blocked opportunities, or
 	1. understanding of the Constitution and/or Collective Agreements.
 1. Following the discussion with the person, the voters meet privately—
-  1. if the person requests to become a Guest or Volunteer; Volunteers and Members vote, or
+  1. if the person requests to become a Visitor or Volunteer; Volunteers and Members vote, or
   1. if the person requests to become a Member; Members vote.
 1. Before further discussion, the voters make an anonymous test vote on whether they ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the person being adopted at their requested position.
 1. The voters may then discuss the person, the Position they requested and the outcome of the test vote.
 There should be an emphasis to raise and address concerns.
-1. Finally the voters take a binding vote in the same way as the test vote (§9.3.)
+1. Finally the voters take a binding vote in the same way as the test vote (§6.3.)
 This time—
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the person is adopted at their requested position, or
-	1. else the evaluation returns to point §9.2. as if the person had requested the next lower position (cf. §5).
+	1. else the evaluation returns to point §6.2. as if the person had requested the next lower position (cf. §5).
 1. The person should be promptly informed of which position they were accepted at, but not the breakdown of votes.
 Any outstanding feedback from the private discussion should also be passed on as helpful feedback.

 <a name="indact"></a>